fbpx

 On the other hand, Kiyosaki’s “rich dad” was one of the wealthiest business owners in Hawaii who never finished high school.

-During his childhood years, he began getting totally different messages about money from both fathers.
+During his childhood years, he began getting different messages about money from both fathers.

 Kiyosaki stated, “I noticed that my poor dad was poor, not because of the amount of money he earned, which was significant, but because of his thoughts and actions.